bomeejung/bomeejung.github.io/index.md

 ## [300 words]

-Bomee Jung is co-founder and Co-CEO of Cadence OneFive Inc., a public benefit corporation with a climate justice mission developing market-transforming software to enable city-scale acceleration of existing building decarbonization.
+Bomee Jung is co-founder and CEO of Cadence OneFive Inc., a public benefit corporation with a climate justice mission developing market-transforming software to enable city-scale acceleration of existing building decarbonization.

 Bomee has contributed to New York City’s climate leadership through policy and programmatic innovations since 2002.
 As the inaugural VP for Energy and Sustainability at the New York City Housing Authority (NYCHA), she developed public housing’s most ambitious 10-year strategic sustainability plan, secured the commitment to decarbonization through beneficial electrification, initiated portfolio-wide climate adaptation planning, grew the energy and sustainability construction program from $18 million to a $1+ billion pipeline, and launched a large-scale community solar program with the goal of siting 25 megawatts.